rundeck-plugins/h2-v2-migration/README.md

 By default, the `username` and `password` parameters are both empty string.
 If you have any custom setup, please use your customized values.

+The migration.sh script will create a `output` folder at curent location and put all generated files (including the v2 database file) into it.

 ## STEP-2.
 Deploy the new version database
-- Use the generated database file `./output/v2/data/grails.mv.db` from last step to replace your the target Rundeck application database at `{RUNDECK_HOME}/server/data/grails.mv.db`
+- Use the generated database file `./output/v2/data/grails.mv.db` from the above step to replace your the target Rundeck application database at `{RUNDECK_HOME}/server/data/grails.mv.db`
 - Set the permission of the file `{RUNDECK_HOME}/server/data/grails.mv.db` correctly, so Rundeck application can access it with write permission.
 Login to the docker container’s shell to change the ownership of the database files by executing the below command:

        sudo chown rundeck:root {RUNDECK_HOME}/server/data/grailsdb.mv.db